davidloiret/domino/README.md

 Domino currently doesn't use any harmony features like proxies or WeakMaps and therefore also runs in older Node versions.

+### This is fork !!

+This is fork of original domino implementation.
+There is a [pull request](https://github.com/fgnass/domino/pull/96) for support of custom elements in original repository but it is hung.
+That is why this repository is released under own name.

 ## Speed over Compliance

 Domino is intended for _building_ pages rather than scraping them.
 Hence Domino doesn't execute scripts nor does it download external resources.